Remote Access Trojan: How It Gets in and Takes Control

 Malicious website tricks and fake software

-A malicious website can also push RATs through fake alerts, broken-download prompts, or scam popups.
-Some pages try to make users download software that looks useful, but actually installs RAT software in the background.
+A malicious site can also push RATs through fake alerts, broken-download prompts, or scam pop-ups, software that looks useful but installs the RAT in the background.
+The tricky part: RATs often behave like normal applications at first, sometimes even abusing trusted system tools, which helps them stay hidden.

 What RAT infections can do on your device

-Once the RAT is active, the attacker may do a lot more than just “look around.”
+Once active, the attacker can do far more than “look around.”

 Stealing data and passwords